scala-native/scala-native/docs/user/sbt.rst

 Use ``nativeConfig`` in `sbt` to provide settings.
 This is often done in a project's `build.sbt`.

+**Warning**: If you change settings you should clean your project to remove generated code to be safe.

 Scala Native starts execution with a NativeConfig object, called nativeConfig, filled with default values::